jcoglan/wake/README.md

 step using Make (or one of its clones), or by running tasks on file changes using Guard.

-Here's a few of the things `wake` will do with your files:
+Here's a few of the things `wake` can do with your files:

 * Concatenate and minify JavaScript and CSS files
 * Generate optimised files with a content hash in the filename